PERIODS

 I said the reason I didn’t use any was because I don’t actually know how to use them.

 It’s not that I haven’t tried.
 I have.
 I somehow learned enough to pass fourth grade.
 And since then, I’ve read about them, I’ve asked people to explain them to me.
 But in practice, they just don't click.
 Besides being complicated, using one doesn’t change the sound or the cadence or the rhythm of anything.
-So instead of wasting brain energy worrying about the misplacement before or after an s, now I just leave them out altogether and assume someone who likes and understands the rules will take care of it.
+So instead of wasting energy worrying about the misplacement before or after an s, now I mostly leave them out altogether.

 But periods?
 I love them.
 They’re my favorite, by far.
 Strong and certain and complete.
 Signaling the end of one thing before the start of something new.
 Periods add rhythm.